-Consider the case where we have data of the form (T,C) for n independent observation units.
-In practice such data are often right censored by some source independent of the k given risks.
+Consider the case where we have data of the form (T, C) for n independent observation units.
+In practice such data are often right censored by some source independent of the kgiven risks.
 For example, this could be a censoring due to a time limit of the experiment (type I censoring).
-Then if the ith observation is non-censored, we observe both the lifetime $t_i$ and the cause $c_i$ .
-On the other hand, if the ith observation is right censored at time $t_i$ , then we do not observe $c_i$ and all we know is that $T > t_i$ .
+If the ith observation is non-censored, we observe both the lifetime t_i and the cause c_i .
+On the other hand, if the ith observation is right censored at time t_i , then we do not observe c_i and all we know is that $T > t_i$.
 If we let $\delta_i = 0$ if the ith observation is censored and $\delta_i = 1$ otherwise, we get the likelihood function